llvm/llvm-project/mlir/docs/Bufferization.md

 operation is doing a reduction).

-This input is referred to as "destination" in the following (quotes are important are this operand isn't modified in place but copied) and come into place in the context of bufferization as a possible "anchor" for the bufferization algorithm.
+This input is referred to as "destination" in the following (quotes are important as this operand isn't modified in place but copied) and comes into place in the context of bufferization as a possible "anchor" for the bufferization algorithm.
 This allows the user to shape the input in a form that guarantees close to optimal bufferization result when carefully choosing the